Agent Calendar¶

 Recommended Operating Pattern¶

-allowInteractiveAuth=falsefor normal background use. - Turn it on only for first-time setup or token renewal.
+allowInteractiveAuth=falsefor normal background use - turn it on only for first-time setup or renewal

-- Launch Annolid from a terminal when you need OAuth.
+- launch Annolid from terminal when OAuth is needed

-- Switch it back off after a fresh token is created.
+- turn it off again after a fresh token is created